 - A countdown led by the Wales Tourist Board chairman, a coastguard maroon and one of the loudest fireworks that the fireworks company could muster, sent the swim on its way.

 late 17th century (in the sense 'chestnut'): from French marron 'chestnut', via Italian from medieval Greek maraon.
-The sense relating to color dates from the late 18th century.
+The sense relating to colour dates from the late 18th century.

 - She stumbled on to an island where she was marooned.

 - Earlier this year he spoke of the irony of having so many women interested in him when he is marooned on the island.

 - On the way to South America, the ship sinks and he is marooned on an island.

 early 18th century: from Maroon, originally in the form marooned 'lost in the wilds'.

 - Nanny was the greatest of the generals of the Maroons, runaway slaves who forged a society and an identity in the weedy-thick hill country of the Jamaican hinterland.

 - By 1770, five thousand to six thousand Maroons or runaway slaves were living in the jungle.